Sensory integration therapy

-Sensory integration therapy (SIT) was originally developed by occupational therapist A. Jean Ayres in the 1970s to help children with sensory-processing difficulties.
-It was specifically designed to treat Sensory Processing Disorder (sometimes called Sensory Integrative Dysfunction).
+Sensory integration therapy (SIT) was developed in the 1970 to treat children with sensory processing disorder (sometimes called sensory integrative dysfunction).
 Sensory Integration Therapy is based on A. Jean Ayres's Sensory Integration Theory, which proposes that sensory-processing is linked to emotional regulation, learning, behavior, and participation in daily life.
-Sensory integration is the process of organizing sensations from the body and from environmental stimuli.
+Sensory integration is the process of organizing sensations from the body and environmental stimuli.

 Theoretical concept

-A. Jean Ayres' sensory integration theory describes the following:
+A. Jean Ayres, an occupational therapist, developed SIT in the 1970s.
+The theory describes the following: